geany/geany-plugins/geanygendoc/docs/manual.rst

 enumeration
   An enumeration.
 It consists of a named constant, generally in capital letters.
-  The possible values depend on the setting that use this type.
+  The possible values depend on the setting using this type.

 flags
   A logical OR of named constants.
-This is like enumerations but can combine different values.
+This is similar to enumerations but can combine different values.

   The syntax is common for such types and uses the pipe (``|``) as combination character.
 Considering the ``A``, ``B`` and ``C`` constants, a